Skip to main content

 What is the IBC Protocol?

-Before delving into an understanding of the IBC protocol, it's crucial to comprehend why choosing IBC is important and why the existing bridging solutions won't suffice to bring DeFi to the masses.
+Before delving into an understanding of the IBC protocol, it's crucial to comprehend why choosing IBC is important and why the existing bridging solutions won't suffice to bring Decentralized Finance (DeFi) to the masses.

 Issues in cross-chain infrastructure

 The main objective of bridging infrastructure is to integrate the different blockchain asset and data markets to unify the fragmentation of liquidity.
 This integration is similar to how stock exchanges are connected through electronic trading to enable the transfer of capital.
-However, bridges are currently facing significant safety issues due to the reliance on various trust assumptions that custodial and multi-sig-based bridges carry.
+However, cross-chain bridges are currently facing significant safety issues due to the reliance on various trust assumptions that centralized bridges carry.

-Over $2 billion has been lost due to hacks, with many of the most significant attacks occurring across multiple chains, where cross-chain bridges and CEX hot wallets accounted for over 52% of the total stolen funds in crypto.
+Since 2021, exploits in DeFi have led to over 2 billion dollars in loss, with the most significant attacks occurring across multiple chains, where trusted bridges and CEX hot wallets accounted for over 52% of the total stolen funds in crypto.
 A trusted bridge is a connection between two blockchain networks that relies on a third party to facilitate the transfer of assets between the two networks.
 This third party is responsible for ensuring the security and reliability of the bridge, and users must trust this party to handle their transactions properly.

 If security is not prioritized, these risks will become even more widespread.

 During the market cycle of 2020-2021, as new ecosystems gained prominence, numerous bridging protocols emerged to address the growing need for liquidity.
 Most, if not all, of these bridges were built on optimistic, fraud-sensitive architectures, relying on trusted third parties, oracles, and multi-signatures.
 In addition to facilitating asset transfers, some of these bridges also supported message passing, which could serve as a foundational element for cross-chain applications.
-However, these bridges have proven to pose security risks to DeFi and are challenging to build protocols on top of due to the limited features offered by message passing.
+However, these bridges have proven to be security risks in DeFi and offer limited features to protocol builders.

 In a trusted bridging setup, we identify the following actors: